tableau/extensions-api/docs/trex_contributing.md

 3. In your fork of the repository, find the community folder at the root of the repository.

-4. In the community_extensions.json file, add an entry for your extension.
+4. In the `community_extensions.json` file, add an entry for your extension.
 All fields are required.

-5. Add the TREX file for your extension to the `community/manifests` folder.
+5. Add the manifest file (`.trex`) for your extension to the `community/manifests` folder.

 6. Submit a pull request from the submissions branch of your fork, to the submissions branch in the offical repository.